AmadoMaria/Alta_Qualidade_Software/repo_petrobahia/README.md

 - cupom name should be enum
 - translate everything to english
 - fix code execution
-- to add output data to .gitignore
-- to delete client.txt

 ## 🎯 Objetivos do Projeto